-It’s important to keep in mind as we dive into this topic that testosterone is good for women, but like all hormones (and most things in life) too much of a good thing can get us into big trouble.
+It’s important to keep in mind as we dive into this topic that testosterone in women is good and healthy, as it is for all bodies.
+But like all hormones (and most things in life) too much of a good thing can be big trouble.

 - Hair loss on the scalp

 - Excess body hair (especially upper lip, chin, chest and abdomen)